07 Nov Stem Cell Therapy is the Future of Orthopedic Medicine

 How does stem cell therapy work?

-The stem cells are obtained from the patient by aspirating tissue from fat (adipose) or taking bone marrow solution bone-marrow-aspiration2from the hip bone (iliac crest).
+The stem cells are obtained from the patient by aspirating tissue from fat (adipose) or taking bone marrow solution from the hip bone (iliac crest).
 The cells are spun in a centrifuge machine to identify and separate the stem cells that help heal tissues.
 Stem cells are injected into the damaged or injured body structure, such as a tendon, ligament, or spinal disc.

 The additional method of obtaining stem cells includes amniotic fluid.
 This is obtained from consenting mothers of those scheduled for a c-section.
 The fluid is processed at an FDA regulated lab and prepared for use.